- Johnson Controls

 - Customer Success Stories

-- New Aalborg University Hospital reduces emissions with sustainable district cooling
+- New Aalborg University Hospital projected to save 80% on electricity with district cooling

-New Aalborg University Hospital reduces emissions with sustainable district cooling
+New Aalborg University Hospital to reduce emissions with sustainable district cooling

 New Aalborg University Hospital Achieves Energy Efficiency and Comfort